CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

     - Generate a hash for the item
     - Compare this hash against those batched in the same submitted report
     - Compare this hash with others stored in the database
-    - Create appropriate action logs if any duplicates were detected
+    - Create appropriate action logs and Azure Events if any duplicates were detected
   - After the Deduplication Workflow occurs, the Convert Step will perform necessary pipeline functions:
     - Apply sender schema transform
     - Make a report object with item lineage